We are a non-profit organization working with our members towards building healthy communities through sport, culture and recreation

-The Call for Proposals for the 2018-2019 New Horizons for Seniors Program –Community‑based Projects Component and Small grants Initiative Pilot -has been launched and will be open from May 7 to June 15, 2018
+The Call for Proposals for the 2018-2019 New Horizons for Seniors Program –Community‑based Projects Component and Small grants Initiative Pilot -has been launched and will be open from May 7 to June 22, 2018 (NEW end date).

 The New Horizons for Seniors Program (NHSP) supports projects that are designed by and for seniors.
 It is designed to help seniors improve the quality of life in their communities by participating in social activities and leading active lives.
 Eligible applicants may receive up to $25,000 in the form of a grant under the Community-based Projects Component and up to $5,000 in the form of a grant under the Small grants Initiative Pilot.
 Projects must address one or more of the NHSP Objectives: